syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-To specify the dropareawidth when enable the draganddrop support in theUploadbox control.
+Specifies the dropAreaWidth when the draganddrop support is enabled in the Uploadbox control.